waresfaz/feasthero/docs/style-guide.md

 @xxxxx - Javadoc style annotation

 #### Styles
-/**  - multiline comment, use this style for documentation *
+/** multiline comment, use this style for documentation
  *
+ *
 */

 #### Annotations
-<>Summary<> - a short one line summary of the code block
+<>summary<> - a short one line summary of the code block
-<>Description<> - a longer description of the code block
+<>description<> - a longer description of the code block

 @since x.x.x - 3-digit initial introduction if significant changes are made.
 Serves as a change log.
 Only use for important and general code blocks such as classes.